mzusin/mz-db/2-data-definitions/1-create-table.md

 - It's a common practice to use **lowercase** for table and column names in MySQL.
 - Naming convention for table names: use **lowercase letters** for table names, separate words with **underscores** or use **camelCase**.
 - In MySQL, **columns are nullable** by default.
+- MySQL uses UTF-8 encoding for character data by default.

 ## PostgreSQL